teuben/GBT-EDGE/README.md

 You can push your luck by trying the example maskmoment based **mmaps.py** script which tries a number of methods to make moment maps.

+There are some -h flags to the **reduce.py** script.
+The gals.pars script controls which sessions contain which galaxy